 Although it looks much more aggressive than Indian stick insects, it is a very calm species to keep.
 This species is particularly well for handling because it stays calm when sitting on your hand.

 This species is also easy to keep, although you need to have males and females when you wish to breed with them.
 But when you have, you don’t have to take any additional effort.

 Pink Wing Stick Insect (Sipyloidea sipylus)

 As the name suggests, this stick insect has pink wings.
 In my opinion, this is a rather beautiful stick insect.
 The wings are not only beautiful in colour, but also functional.
-This stick insect can fly very well, and with handling be aware, they can fly large distances.
+This stick insect can fly very well, and with handling be aware, that they can fly large distances.

 Popular thick-bodied stick insects

-In contrast with the previous species, thick-bodied stick insect has, as the name suggests, a much thicker body and often shorter legs.
-These group of stick insects often have appendages on their body and legs that contribute to their camouflage, and therefore have strange and bizarre shapes.
+In contrast with the previous species, the thick-bodied stick insect has, as the name suggests, a much thicker body and often shorter legs.
+This group of stick insects often have appendages on their body and legs that contribute to their camouflage, and therefore have strange and bizarre shapes.
 Many people love these more “exotic” stick insect species.
 We discuss the most popular species in this category.